jmcpheron/counted-out-pi/README.md

 ## Repository Contents

-- `src/` - OpenSCAD source file (for customization)
+- `src/` - OpenSCAD source files for customization
+  - `pi-bracelet.scad` - Main Pi bracelet design
+  - `spacer-42.scad`, `spacer-128.scad`, `spacer-254.scad` - Mathematical spacer designs
-- `models/` - Ready-to-print 3D model files (STL, 3MF)
+- `models/` - Ready-to-print 3D model files (STL)
+  - `pi-bracelet.stl` - Main Pi bracelet model
+  - `spacer-42.stl`, `spacer-128.stl`, `spacer-254.stl` - Mathematical spacer models
-- `images/` - Photos and renders of the bracelet
+- `images/` - Photos and renders of the bracelets
-- `docs/` - Detailed documentation and printing guidelines

-For complete documentation, see [docs/README.md](docs/README.md)
+## Bracelet Spacers

+In addition to the main Pi bracelet, this repository includes designs for mathematical spacers that can be used to create custom bracelets:

+- **Spacer-42**: The Answer to the Ultimate Question of Life, the Universe, and Everything
+- **Spacer-128**: A power of 2 (2^7) commonly used in computing
+- **Spacer-254**: One less than the maximum value of an 8-bit unsigned integer (2^8-2)

+These spacers can be mixed and matched to create personalized mathematical bracelets.

 ## Printing Tips